If your osteoarthritis is affecting your quality of life, your surgeon may recommend surgery.Total hip replacement

 Today’s modern prostheses can provide improved joint function and relieve pain for up to 25 years.

 Hip precautions after total hip replacement and hip resurfacing

 After total hip replacement surgery, you will have to avoid certain activities for the first 6 weeks to three months.

 You will not be able to bend your hip past 90 degrees, cross your legs at the ankles or knees, or twist your body or legs.

 These activity restrictions will help your joint to heal and reduce the risk of hip dislocation.

 Learn more about hip precautions and sexual activity

 Which procedure is right for me?

-For more information about hip replacement or hip resurfacing surgery, or to find out if this is the best surgery for you, talk to your surgeon.
+For more information about hip surgery, or to find out if surgery is best for you, talk to your surgeon.